twobombs/thereminq/systemscripts/!readme.md

 The scripts and files in this folder are a running example for a specific system configuration setup at a specific point in time
 Do not run these files unmodified nor without deep understanding of what the commands in the scripts actually do for the machine
-Most of these scripts will wipe disks mount GPUs as swap an depend on binaries that might or might not be in place
+Most of these scripts will wipe disks mount GPUs as swap and depend on binaries that might or might not be in place

 ################################################################################################################################